DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/Connection setup.md

 Default EDI connection is determined by: <br>
 - Outgoing documents: Connection profile setup on [**EDI > Setup > EDI parameters**](EDI%20parameters.md) <br>
-- Incoming documents: All active connection incoming paths as setup below.
+- Incoming documents: All active connection incoming paths as setup below. <br>
 The default EDI connection can be overridden on Trading partner or Trading partner document level for outgoing and incoming documents.

 ### Setting up FTP Sites